 We (Kromatic) do use templates that work well for us.
 That doesn’t necessarily mean they’ll work well for someone else.

 Templates are often a means of asserting order over the innovation process in order to measure team velocity in an overly stringent way before it’s appropriate or necessary to do so.

 So in an effort to satisfy the requests and not give overly broad advice, here’s the template we use and why we designed it this way.

 If you’d like to cut to the chase, you can download the template below.
 It’s licensed under a Creative Commons Attribution-ShareAlike 4.0 International License so feel free to modify and hack to make your own.

 Any template, framework, or checklist is there to provide us with a repeatable process.
 A lean startup template should provoke us to think harder, not remove the need for critical thought.

 It should remind us of important points to consider and frame the question in a way that makes sense.

 The basic criteria for a lean startup experiment is always:

-If we find there is some disagreement as to how to interpret the results, the experiment lasted longer than it should have, we’re not learning the things that are critical to your business, then it’s time to modify the template.
+If we find there is some disagreement as to how to interpret the results, such as: the experiment lasted longer than it should have or we’re not learning the things that are critical to our business, then it’s time to modify the template.